taichi/modernjs/modernjs.en.md

 }
 ```

 When this is rendered, it will be roughly like this HTML.
-Because css class name which does not automatically duplicate by [css - loader] is named, weird name is set in class attribute.
+Because css class name which does not automatically duplicate by [css-loader] is named, weird name is set in class attribute.

 ```
 <div class="table__table___32osj">